Why You Need The"Stress Management Through Yoga"

 Disclosure: Some of the links in this post are affiliate links.
 That said if you buy using them, we will earn a small commission without costing you a dime.
 No need to stress:)

 RELATED: HOW YOGA AND MEDITATION BALANCE YOUR BODY CHAKRA

 Dr.Hans Selye, a pioneered researcher in the studies of stress, wittingly defined the stress as-

 In fact, it is the perception of stress which matters more than the stress itself.
-Experiencing reasonable amount of stress as a challenge is quite different from the stress causing us depression.
+Experiencing a reasonable amount of stress as a challenge is quite different from the stress-causing us depression.
 Thus our responsiveness during stressful situations has a big impact on our health.
 Hence this is the reason stress management is important for everyone on a personal level.

 Yoga practices prepare us to manage the stress head-on and in balanced manners.
 Learning to notice the stress response and shifting your feelings from uneasiness to the positive energy is important for our health and well being.